GSA/digitalgov.gov/content/communities/artificial-intelligence.md

 The AI CoP is being launched in coordination with the Federal Chief Information Officer (CIO).

-## How to Join

-**If you are a federal government employee** with a .gov or .mil email address, you can join our community by sending an email to [AI-subscribe-request@listserv.gsa.gov](mailto:AI-subscribe-request@listserv.gsa.gov?subject=AI%20listserv).

 ## What We Do

 The AI CoP will bring together federal employees to: